Click here to pin this tutorial on how to make a duct tape pouch.

 How to Make a Duct Tape Pouch (with Lid)

 Creating a duct tape pouch isn’t difficult, and it takes less than ten minutes start to finish.
 I made mine with a fun pattern duct tape I have, but you could make the inside one color and the outside another or create all sorts of fun patterns with various colors of duct tape.
 I’m a simple girl, and I think these turned out pretty cool.

 I made these in a couple different sizes.
-I love the size that is five strips across for larger items – almost using it like a travel makeup bag, but after experimenting, making a duct tape pouch three wide was perfect to hold two to three of the Poise Impressa products, and that’s what I went with.
+I love the size that is five strips across for larger items – almost using it like a travel makeup bag, but after experimenting, making a duct tape pouch three wide was perfect for my needs.

 To start, all you need is duct tape (in one or more colors), a ruler, and scissors.
 The ruler is technically optional, but I like to try to not waste tape so like to use it.